 Create an MCP client integration

-Now let’s create the MCP client using the@modelcontextprotocol/sdk
+Now let’s create the MCP client using the@modelcontextprotocol/sdk package.

 This implementation connects to a filesystem MCP server and handles tool execution.